jrossi227/ApacheGUI/README.md

 The IX based runtime environment that is used for development is located under *environments/IX/ApacheGUI*.

 #### Windows runtime environment
-The Windows based runtime environment that is used for development is located under *environments/Windows64/ApacheGUI* or *environments/Windows32/ApacheGUI*.
+The Windows based runtime environment that is used for development is located under *environments/Windows64/ApacheGUI*

 Project Dependancies
 ---------------